auth0/docs/articles/scopes/current/sample-use-cases.md

 ---
 # Sample Use Cases: Scopes and Claims

-In these examples, we use the [Authorization Code Flow](/flows/concepts/auth-code) to authenticate a user and request the necessary permissions and tokens.
+In these examples, we use the [Authorization Code Flow](/flows/concepts/auth-code) to authenticate a user and request the necessary permissions (<dfn data-key="scope">scopes</dfn>) and tokens.
 For details on the request parameters or to learn how to fully implement this flow, refer to our tutorial: [Add Login to Regular Web Applications](/flows/guides/auth-code/add-login-auth-code).

 ## Authenticate a user and request standard claims